What Insulation Workers Do

 Construction laborers and helpers perform many tasks that require physical labor on construction sites.

 Drywall and ceiling tile installers hang wallboard and install ceiling tile inside buildings.
-Tapers prepare the wallboard for painting, using tape and other materials.
+Tapers prepare the wallboard for painting.

 Roofers replace, repair, and install the roofs of buildings.